Recently, updates on the actual cost of the Affordable Care Act have disclosed severe issues that could cost the American taxpayer billions.

 See link to the article: Why Obamacare will Destroy the Baby Boomers.

 The program is just not sustainable without a severe Medicare financial support system supplied by the American taxpayer.
-It has been estimated that over 18,000,000 people have benefited from this program, at the same time, those providing insurance protection are suffering enormous losses.
+It has been estimated that over 18,000,000 people have benefited from this program; simultaneously, those providing insurance protection are suffering enormous losses.

 - The American taxpayer will subsidize the insurance company’s losses which will be in the billions of dollars.

 - The medical professionals who provide the services will cease.

 The Hill, a news service that follows both current and ongoing news, examines the current effect ObamaCare is having on those providing the services.

 United Health Care estimated on 4-19; their estimated losses could reach $680 million this year due to morbidity experience because of the lack of younger people joining the group.

 All across the health insurance spectrum, health insurance companies are amplifying their warnings about the financial sustainability of the ObamaCare marketplaces as they seek approval for premium increases next year.

 Insurers say they are losing money on their ObamaCare plans at a rapid rate, and some have begun to talk about dropping out of the marketplaces altogether.

 While analysts expect the market to stabilize once premiums rise and more young, healthy people sign up, some observers have not ruled out the possibility of a collapse of the market, known in insurance parlance as a “death spiral.”